vitabaks/postgresql_cluster/README.md

   vitabaks/postgresql_cluster_console:2.0.0
 ```

+> [!TIP]
-Note: It is recommended to run the console in the same network as your database servers to enable monitoring of the cluster status.
+> It is recommended to run the console in the same network as your database servers to enable monitoring of the cluster status.
 In this case, replace `localhost` with your server's IP address in the PG_CONSOLE_API_URL variable.

-**Open the Console UI**
+**Open the Console UI**:

 Go to http://localhost/ and use `secret_token` for authorization.

+> [!NOTE]
-Note: If you have set up the console on a different server, replace 'localhost' with the server's address.
+> If you have set up the console on a different server, replace 'localhost' with the server's address.
 Use the value of your token if you have redefined it in the PG_CONSOLE_AUTHORIZATION_TOKEN variable.

+Refer to the [Deployment](https://postgresql-cluster.org/category/deployment) section to learn more about the different deployment methods.

+### Command line

 <details><summary>Click here to expand... if you prefer the command line.</summary><p>

-#### Command line

 0. [Install Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) on one control node (which could easily be a laptop)